ArcesUnibo/creamino/SW/BCI2000Creamino/Instructions.md

 in your local repository:
 [BCI2000-repository]/src/custom/creamino/

+Put the Calibration file (Calibration.csv) that you can find in C:/WORK/creamino/SW/BCI2000/creamino/src in your local repository:
+[BCI2000-repository]/prog

 NOTE: Run CMake again to ensure that this module is included in the build.

 To expand the new module, edit the following files: